XiaoMengXinX/unvcode-bot/README.md

 # unvcode-bot

-A telegram bot of Unvcode running on vercel.
+A serverless telegram bot of Unvcode running on vercel.

 To run this bot, you need to set the webhook to ``https://YOUR_DEPLOYMENT_URL/bot`` manually.